open-policy-agent/gatekeeper/website/versioned_docs/version-v3.18.x/operations.md

 * The ability to read all `ConstraintTemplate` objects
 * The ability to create CRDs (unfortunately RBAC doesn't have the syntax to scope this down to just CRDs in the `constraints.gatekeeper.sh` group)
 * The ability to read all `Constraint` resources (members of the group `constraints.gatekeeper.sh`)
-* The ability to read all `ValidatingAdmissionPolicy` objects
+* The ability to create `ValidatingAdmissionPolicy` objects
-* The ability to read all `ValidatingAdmissionPolicyBinding` objects
+* The ability to create `ValidatingAdmissionPolicyBinding` objects

+# A Note on Permissions

+"Create" implies the `create` and `delete` permissions in addition to the permissions implied by "Read" and "Write".

+"Write" implies the `update` permission in addition to the permissions implied by "Read".

+"Read" implies the `get`, `list`, and `watch` permissions.
+In some cases, like scraping audit results, `watch` is unnecessary, but does not substantially increase the power delegated to the service account under the theory that a `watch` is simply a more efficient version of polling `list`.